opentrail/CdkPipelineDemo/README.md

-# Welcome to your CDK TypeScript project!
+# CDK pipelines continuous delivery for AWS CDK applications

+From [the AWS Developer Blog][https://aws.amazon.com/blogs/developer/cdk-pipelines-continuous-delivery-for-aws-cdk-applications/]

 This is a blank project for TypeScript development with CDK.